7 Amazing facts about babies in the womb

 Plenty of expectant parents prepare for the next chapter of their lives by getting as much information as they can from different sources, and it’s inevitable that in the end, they turn into walking encyclopedias on anything baby-related.
 Such was the case of new dad Dave Mosher, who compiled this list of surprising facts he learned as he prepared to become a dad.

 Here are the ones we found especially curious and interesting about how babies develop in the womb:

 1. Babies can hear inside the womb

 And the uterus is very noisy!
 By the baby’s 16th week, his ear structures would have been established enough to pick up sounds.
-By then, he can hear his mom’s heart beating, her eating and digestive activities, her breathing, her walking, talking, exercising, and so forth.
-Babies also learn to recognize voices while inside the womb, which is why moms and dads are encouraged to talk to their unborn baby.
+By then, he can hear his mum’s heart beating, her eating and digestive activities, her breathing, her walking, talking, exercising, and so forth.
+Babies also learn to recognise voices while inside the womb, which is why mums and dads are encouraged to talk to their unborn baby.

 2. Loud noises can damage your baby’s hearing—even in the womb

 Preggy mums, you should probably take a rain check on that rock concert.
 Experts say that pregnant mothers should avoid very loud noises (those exceeding 115 dBA).
 These include gunfire, jet engines, chainsaws, heavy machinery, and yes, loud music and concerts.

 3. Babies can see light from the outside

 Some time between weeks 26 and 28, your baby’s eyes will start to open, and though their vision will be blurry, they’ll be able to see light, like the sun or a flashlight beam on his mum’s belly.
 Some experts recommend going outside often to help the baby’s eyes develop.

 4. Babies swim in and drink their own urine